idsc-frazzoli/Control-Systems-I-2018/tutorial_guide.md

 Before starting with coding (the fun part), we need to select the proper interpreter.
-Linux comes with a preinstalled python 2.7 which PyCharm recognizes and uses as default interpreter.
-We need to change it to the Anaconda interpreter.
+Linux comes with a preinstalled python 2.7 and Python 3.
+You can either chose Python 3 interpreter shipped with native Ubuntu or in case you want to use additional packages provided by Anaconda we need to change it to the Anaconda interpreter.
 After we add this new entry, it will not be necessary to repeat these steps for future projects.
 1. In the _Create Project_ window click on _Project Interpreter: Python x.x_.
 2. After selecting _Existing Interpreter_ specify the Anaconda interpreter.